The Pan-STARRS1 Surveys: The PS1 Surveys

 \subsubsection{Primary object resolution on the sky}

-The skycells and projection cells are defined to have an overlap of 60 arcseconds (120 pixels) on each edge in order to avoid objects being split between adjacent skycells.
-Note that it is the same data which goes into the overlap regions - there is no new data involved here.
+The skycells and projection cells are defined to have an overlap of 60 arcseconds (~232 pixels) on each edge in order to avoid objects being split between adjacent skycells.
+Note that it is the same data which goes into the overlap regions - there is no new data involved here (although there may be slight variations in the way the data are stacked).
 The problem of identifying a unique area, and thus assigning an object to a particular skycell, is called the primary resolution problem.
 This is important, as data analysis is performed on each skycell independently, so an object near a boundary will have duplicate measurements.
 IPP produces a tessellation tree file which contains RA and DEC limits for each projection cell, which can be used to define unique areas.
 Objects landing within these limits are classed as primary objects and have the primary flag set in PSPS.
 This flag should always be used to define a unique sample of objects on the sky.
+However, it is possible in some cases for objects not to have a detection classed as primary.
+This can occur, for example, where the particular area of sky is only masked in the primary skycell, or where an object very close to the detection limit is only detected on the non-primary skycell.